 Sure, people can b!+@# around with it, but remember, that’s just jealousy talking.
 If those people sat down and thought about their own lives, I’m pretty sure they’ll be able to see their own unfair advantages.

 One thing is for sure though: Being negative and b!+@#-ing around other people’s success doesn’t qualify as an unfair advantage.

 What do you have that others don’t?
 What makes you unique as a person and as an entrepreneur?
 What sets you apart from the pack?

 It may be resources, skills, character traits or an extra toe – it doesn’t matter.

 What matters is that you have it and you can use it to cheat your way to success.

 P.S.
 In case you’re wondering how you can use an extra toe to become a successful real estate investor…

 You can use it as a conversation starter!
-Who knows, the next person you strike up a conversation with about your extra toe might be a potential seller, buyer or lender. ☺
+Who knows?
+The next person you talk to about your extra toe might be a potential seller, buyer or lender. :-)

 All the best,